- Cook only where allowed.

 - Close all doors behind you as you leave.

 - Evacuate to your building assembly point (located at least 200 feet away from the building).
-Assembly points are designated for UTK buildings on signage located near elevators and exits.
-Need evacuation assistance, click functional needs icon on the upper right of the page.
+Assembly points are designated for UT buildings on signs located near elevators and exits.
+If you need evacuation assistance, visit the Functional Needs Emergency Information page.

 - Do not re-enter the building until emergency responders have given the all-clear.

 - Call 911.